platformsh/platformsh-docs/docs/src/languages/php/extensions.md

 weight: 1
 ---

-You can define the PHP extensions you want to enable or disable:
+You can define the PHP extensions you want to enable or disable using the `runtime` attribute in `.platform.app.yaml`:

 ```yaml
 # .platform.app.yaml